shrutipb/Scrapy-WebPdfCrawler/README.md

 # Running the spiders

-  You can run a spider using the scrapy crawl command, such as:
+  Open the terminal go to project path, You can run a spider using the scrapy crawl command, such as:

        scrapy crawl icici